seufolds6/Kinect-Sensor-Myers-Briggs-Indicator/README.md

 ## Collaboration Record
 - David: implemented raising hand to confirm answer, implemented restarting game, integrated teammate’s code, fixed visual bugs, drafted README.
 - Sophie: implemented HTML canvas elements for each screen that is displayed, implemented logic for switching between the screens.
 Implemented detecting if there is a person in front of the screen, whether they are raising their hand, and if they are standing on the left or the right.
 - Edward: Implemented functionality to move back to previous questions if users would like to change their answers.
 Improved the detection of which side of the screen a person is standing on.
+Implemented prompting for user input if no selection is made.
 - Nathan: Implemented functionality to display previously selected answer choice, improved aesthetics of the design and spacing of text, revised README.